originphp/website/source/docs/getting-started.md

 ---
 # Getting Started with OriginPHP

+> This documentation is for version 2.x, see [1.x documentation](/1.0/getting-started) for the prior version.
+We also have produced an [upgrade guide](/docs/upgrade).

 ## What is OriginPHP?

 OriginPHP is a web application framework written in PHP that uses a number of well known software design patterns, including convention over configuration, MVC (Model View Controller), association data mapping, and front controller.